plmqaz-bot/wholeren/README.md

 setup Lead, sales group, category restrictions for user change

 add a rank to be able to see all contract,service, but not all comission.
+This lead to total change of how permission works.

+multiple group for a user

+import services

+change the view how service is displayed

 chagne one contract field, other service should also update --Sync subscribe and stuff, later